J-1 Visa Performance Engineer Jobs

 How do I find Performance Engineer host employers who understand J-1 hosting?

-Many technology employers are familiar with H-1B but have limited experience hosting J-1 trainees.
+Many technology employers are familiar with H-1B visa but have limited experience hosting J-1 trainees.
 Use Migrate Mate to identify U.S. companies that have posted Performance Engineer roles with international candidate openness.
 Targeting employers with existing relationships with designated sponsors significantly shortens the DS-2019 processing timeline.

 Does a Performance Engineer J-1 placement trigger the two-year home residency requirement?